freeCodeCamp/chapter/CONTRIBUTING.md

     ```

     Output:
-    ```sh

         On branch feat/documentation
         Your branch is up to date with 'upstream/feat/documentation'.

         Changes to be committed:
         (use "git reset HEAD <file>..." to unstage)

         modified:   CONTRIBUTING.md
         modified:   README.md
-    ```

     Now, you can commit your changes with a short message like so: